-Iconic aviation brands Beechcraft, Cessna, Learjet, and Stearman were born in Wichita; and modern-day Airbus Americas, Bombardier, Spirit AeroSystems, and Textron Aviation now design and manufacture aircraft and aircraft parts in this city.
-Aircraft manufacturing continues to be an economic driver in Wichita to this day.
+Iconic aviation brands Beechcraft, Cessna, Learjet and Stearman were born in Wichita; and modern-day Airbus Americas, Bombardier, Spirit AeroSystems and Textron Aviation design, manufacture and service aircraft and aircraft parts from our city.
+Aerospace manufacturing continues to be an economic driver in Wichita to this day.

-Wichita first earned the title of Air Capital of the World in 1928, when the city’s 16 aircraft manufacturers rolled out 120 airplanes off the production lines each week.
+Wichita first earned the title of Air Capital of the World in 1928, when the production lines at the city’s 16 aircraft manufacturers rolled out 120 airplanes each week.
 At that time, one out of every four U.S.-built airplanes came from Wichita.
-Today, our city can boast that we’ve had a hand in building hundreds of thousands of aircraft sizes and ancillary Wichita businesses have decades of history supporting the industry.
+Today, our city can boast that we’ve had a hand in building hundreds of thousands of aircraft of all sizes, and ancillary Wichita businesses have decades of history supporting the industry.

-Wichita State University’s National Institute for Aviation Research, Innovation Campus, and Wichita Area Technical College’s National Center for Aviation Training turn students into designers, mechanics, machinists, and more, with specialized training from Wichita’s expert sources of aviation and aerospace technology.
+Wichita State University’s National Institute for Aviation Research, WSU’s Innovation Campus and Wichita Area Technical College’s National Center for Aviation Training turn students into designers, mechanics, machinists and more, with specialized training from Wichita’s expert sources of aviation and aerospace technology.
 When you visit the city, you’re likely to meet someone who works in the aircraft industry or who loves aviation.

 Defining a City: “ICT”